ORNL-QCI/exatn/README.md

    tensor dimensions as specified by a directed multi-graph in which each vertex represents a tensor with each attached (directed) edge being a tensor dimension.
 Each directed edge connects two dimensions coming from two different tensors.
-Graph vertices may also have open edges (edges with an open end) which correspond to uncontrcacted tensor dimensions.
+Graph vertices may also have open edges (edges with an open end) which correspond to uncontracted tensor dimensions.
    The tensors constituting a tensor network are called *input* tensors.
 Each tensor network is also automatically equipped with the *output* tensor which collects all uncontracted tensor dimensions, thus representing the tensor-result of a full contraction of the tensor network.
  * `exatn::TensorOperator` (`src/numerics/tensor_operator.hpp`): A tensor network operator
-   is a tensor network in which open edges are distinguished by their belonging to either the ket or bra (dual) tensor space.
+   is a linear combination of tensor networks in which their open edges are distinguished by belonging to either the ket or bra tensor spaces (which do not have to be dual to each other).
  * `exatn::TensorExpansion` (`src/numerics/tensor_expansion.hpp`): A tensor network expansion
-   is a linear combination of tensor networks with complex coefficients.
-All tensor networks in a tensor network expansion must have their output tensors possess the same shape.
+   is a linear combination of tensor networks with complex coefficients in which all open edges of all constituent tensor networks belong to either the ket or bra tensor space.
+By default, all open edges belong to the ket tensor space.
+All tensor networks in a tensor network expansion must have their output tensors possess the same shape (be congruent).

 ## Quick Start